The Life, Work, and Legacy of Pastor R.G. “Jerry” Osborne

 It came to pass, while they were away, that their dear friend succumbed to cancer.
 Jerry and Wanda immediately boarded a plane to return to Norwalk for the funeral.
 Since losing so much support at the church, he spent much of his four days of interrupted vacation seeing to various odds and ends at the church, recruiting Donna's boys, his beloved grandsons, to help him.

 On Thursday he returned to his vacation, only to cut it short, to make a bee-line for Chino.
 A week later he was back at home, but feeling sick.
 The next morning, Saturday, November 15, Jerry felt even more miserable.
 He groaned from the pain through the early hours of the morning.
 Wanda brought him some toast and orange juice, but after one bite he ignored the rest.
 Finally, he asked Wanda to call the paramedics and moved to the front room where he sat in the large yellow chair.
 When the paramedics arrived he went into cardiac arrest, suffering a massive heart attack.
-In his final moments he looked to Wanda, his wife of 47 years, before his eyes rolled back into head.
-Jerry was gone.
+In his final moments he looked to Wanda, his wife of 47 years.
+And then Jerry was gone.

 As I sift through his papers and remember the pains encountered that year I am saddened for my grandfather, and I wish things could have been different, especially near the end.
 Their were so many things to confront in 1992 and 1997, but he was not the kind of man who was up to such terse and nasty challenges.
 He and Wanda just wanted to see as many people brought to saving faith in Jesus Christ as possible, and they were ill-prepared for some of the nitty-gritty aspects of church ministry, such as personal confrontations and public resolutions.
 In her later years, after witnessing a remarkable point of conflict in her son-in-law Terry's church, where he prudently and publicly dealt with those who caused division, Wanda admitted how Jerry just couldn't handle it.
 He was so tender-hearted and sensitive to deal with ministry conflict the right way.
 No wonder their are so few churches that can boast of a pastor who has been there for more than a year or two.
 The devils minions are ready and willing to tear into their hearts and crush their spirits.
 Woe to you dividers of Christ's body!
 "Serpents, brood of vipers!
 How can you escape the condemnation of hell?"
 (Matthew 23:33)